dbmcclain/Lisp-Actors/README.md

 Since Actors are just code, they have little notion of what thread they run on.
 And when they SEND additional messages, those messages are handled by the same substrate.
 Only a send to a Sponsor will cause explicit thread switching.
 In the default SMP pool substrate, Actors run on any and all of the substrate pool threads.
 In the single-thread and Sponsored substrates all messages are handled by the same dispatch thread.

+When messsages are sent from foreign (non-Actor) threads, and from asynchronous timer and I/O callback routines, those messages are always first directed to the SMP pool dispatchers.
+From there they may go on to Sponsored Actors, or not.
+Foreign threads can never directly send to a single-thread substrate.

+But note that the same Actor can run on any thread.
+And this offers a back-channel between threads.
+A message can carry information to an Actor currently running in a single-thread substrate, while the same Actor can later be queried by ASK from a foreign non-Actor thread, and reveal that information.
+This could be good or bad, depending on your stance on system security.
+Just something to be aware of...

 -- Lisp-Actors (xTActors) - Classical Actors (2 Jan 2022)
 ----------